bedrocksystems/BRiCk/doc/sphinx/pointers.rst

 indipendently; casting the integer address of `p` to a pointer follows the same rules as above, so it can produce a pointer with any exposed allocation IDs.
-In all cases, we assume the C++ abstract machine follows an extension of the PNVI-ae-udi model; in particular, the provenance remains ambiguous until some option is eliminated by triggering undefined behavior.
+In all cases, we assume the C++ abstract machine follows an extension of the PNVI-ae-udi model; in particular, the provenance remains ambiguous until such a point that all provenances except for one can be shown to produce undefined behavior.

 .. _no-pointer-zapping: